-Canada’s magazine sector includes consumer and business-to-business (B2B) publications, with content distributed both in print and digitally, via a variety of web and mobile channels.
+Canada’s magazine sector includes consumer and business-to-business (B2B) brands, with content distributed both in print and digitally, via a variety of web and mobile channels.
 Business models in the magazine industry increasingly incorporate a range of revenue streams beyond traditional subscription and advertising, such as custom publishing, events-based and retail-based revenue generation strategies.

 Ontario has the largest magazine media industry in the country.
 It generated $935 million in operating revenues in 2015, which accounted for more than half of national revenues.1

 Industry Size and Economic Impact

 Note: The following information on revenue, employment and the consumer market should be considered a snapshot of activity in the industry based on the best available information.2 All dollar figures are in CAD unless otherwise noted.

 - In 2015, the Canadian magazine industry generated total operating revenues of $1.6 billion.
 Revenues were down 17.7% from 2013 levels as both circulation and advertising took a hit, but profit margins increased from 9% to 13% over the same two-year period as publishers adjusted their spending to account for reduced revenues.3

 - Ontario’s magazine industry generated $934.7 million in operating revenue in 2015, which accounted for 58.4% of national operating revenues.
 Revenues declined at a rate of -17% between 2013 and 2015, similar to the national average.
 Operating expenses were valued at $784.6 million, bringing the operating profit margin to 16.1%, which is over the national average and nearly double 2013’s profit margin of 8.7%.4